leanprover-community/mathlib3/README.md

   to find or contribute definitions and lemmas.
 - A [style guide](docs/style.md) for contributors
 - An outline of [how to contribute](docs/howto-contribute.md) to mathlib.
-- A tentative list of [work in progress](docs/wip.md) to make sure efforts are not duplicated without collaboration.

 This repository also contains [extra Lean documentation](docs/extras.md) not specific to mathlib.